railsstudent/nx-apollo-angular-course/libs/feature-courses/README.md

-# feature-sets
+# feature-courses

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test feature-sets` to execute the unit tests.
+Run `nx test feature-courses` to execute the unit tests.